 The tightly written characters and adventures in this volume were engrossing, and although the story can easily be continued in future books, Scroll 1 is complete and satisfying on its own.

 Even though I am not a feyree kingdom enthuisast, the terrific storytelling in this book has certainly made me a fan of its author.
 (The book) will appeal to a variety of ages, and is a good choice for those who think, as I did, that feyree-world stories are generally too fluffy.
-Interesting and unique, this is simply a wonderfully written, action-filled, thoughtful fantasy book.”
-Deb Shunamon, Reader Views (readerviews.com) [to read the full review, visit my blog]
+Interesting and unique, this is simply a wonderfully written, action-filled, thoughtful fantasy book.” - Deb Shunamon, Reader Views (readerviews.com)

 “I love fantasy, and I found Crossover hard to put down.
 It’s not just about a fairy getting her wings.
 It’s really about a seismic cultural shift, much like what’s happening in our own world.
 Danaí’s quick-thinking and willingness to deviate from traditions is going to become pivotal in this trilogy.
 She reminds me of Frodo in many ways – the unwilling hero whose choices could change the world.” – W. Moss